 Filmmaker Todd Haynes first collaborated with actress Julianne Moore in this dark social satire that is eerily relevant today.
 Moore earned an Independent Spirit Award for Best Female Lead for her role as an average suburban housewife who suddenly becomes allergic to the trappings of modern life.
 Safe has all the dark humor and visual flair that Haynes would later display in films like Velvet Goldmine and Carol, while Moore gives a moving performance that put her on the map as one of the brightest talents to come from the indie film world.
 Two decades later, Haynes’ dissection of the effects modern technology has on individuals is both haunting and oddly prescient.

 Me and You and Everyone We Know (2005)

 Writer/director/star Miranda July’s tale of disparate people seeking connection is even more charming and relevant in the age of social media.
-July won a Special Jury Prize for Originality of Vision at the 2005 Sundance fest, a prize that perfectly sums up her script’s offbeat humor and humanity.
-Featuring an excellent performance from Sundance favorite John Hawkes (Winter’s Bone, Martha Marcy May Marlene) and a talented cast of young actors, Me and You and Everyone We Know launched Miranda July as a major filmmaking talent.
+July won a Special Jury Prize for Originality of Vision at the 2005 Sundance Film Festival, a prize that perfectly sums up her script’s offbeat humor and humanity.
+Featuring an excellent performance from Sundance Film Festival favorite John Hawkes (Winter’s Bone, Martha Marcy May Marlene) and a talented cast of young actors, Me and You and Everyone We Know launched Miranda July as a major filmmaking talent.

 Frozen River (2008)